Izenda7Series/docs-html/_sources/ui/doc_import_report_dashboard_definition.rst.txt

 .. note::

+   * The **Import the source category/subcategory** check-box is available from version 2.9.0.

    * A dashboard that belongs to Global Category cannot contain any local report.

    * All reports inside dashboard will be always overwritten when overwriting dashboard.